Zint Barcode Generator and Zint Barcode Studio User Manual

 {

-struct zint_symbol *my_symbol;
+struct zint_symbol *symbol;

 int error;

-my_symbol = ZBarcode_Create();
+symbol = ZBarcode_Create();

-strcpy(my_symbol->fgcolour, "nonsense");
+strcpy(symbol->fgcolour, "nonsense");

-error = ZBarcode_Encode_and_Print(my_symbol, argv[1], 0, 0);
+error = ZBarcode_Encode_and_Print(symbol, argv[1], 0, 0);

 if (error != 0) {

-/* some warning or error occurred */
+/* Some warning or error occurred */

-printf("%s\n", my_symbol->errtxt);
+printf("%s\n", symbol->errtxt);

 if (error >= ZINT_ERROR) {

-/* stop now */
+/* Stop now */

 return 1;